ember-learn/ember-blog/source/2019-04-19-the-ember-times-issue-95.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

-Read about the Component Templates Co-location RFC 🖇️, the launch of ember-intl-analyzer 🚀, EmberFest 2019 announced 🇩🇰,...
+Read about the Component Templates Co-location RFC 🖇️, the story behind ember-model-select 📔, the launch of ember-intl-analyzer 🚀, EmberFest 2019 announced 🇩🇰,...
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>